anon-blue/anon.blue/README.txt

   But thy eternal Summer shall not fade,
   Nor shall Death brag thou wanderest in his shade,
   When in eternal lines to time thou growest:
-  So long as men can breavendor for any BIOS updates.
-Disable
+  So long as men can breathe,or eyes can see,
+  So long lives this,and this gives life to thee.
-BIOS memory options such as caching or shadowing, F you need    kkkkkkkkkksksisi esssssssafe hode to remove or disable components , and njkhk;ehlbqbhfhuirhqbbhfh lqwanva;hhq bfhr;oq;uhuhuhuhuhuhuhuhhhuhuh]\\\\fr; bwangzikunneuio;wfuckshiytio fjijqioiojio   jdoia' voicjaoij vncoadnjvoif;anvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvcdailb; hfuhuhibijvfa     shitfuck
+                                          onents , and njkhk;ehlbqbhfhuirhqbbhfh
+lqwanva;hhq bfhr;oq;uhuhuhuhuhuhuhuhhhuhuh]\\\\fr; bwangzikunneuio;wfuckshiytio
+fjijqioiojio   jdoia' voicjaoij vncoadnjvoif;anvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvcdailb; hfuhuhibijvfa     shitfuck